gurindersingh/laravel-acl/README.md

     // Route name as e.g use -> route('admin.roles.index')
     'route_as' => 'admin.',

+    // Master roles - All new permission will be added to these roles automatically.
+    'master_roles' => ['admin'],

     // Roles which are not editable
     'freezed_roles' => ['admin'],